Vincent Janssen: Monterrey

 On 23 July 2019, Liga MX club Monterrey signed Janssen on a permanent deal for a fee of an estimated £6 million.
 He made his official debut on 17 August as a substitute for Rogelio Funes Mori in a 2–0 win against Toluca, and a week later he scored his first goal in Mexican football against Santos Laguna.

 He scored his first hat-trick for the club on 5 November in a Copa MX group stage match against Chiapas.

 He proved to be a vital part of the team as he helped Monterrey win the Apertura 2019 finals against América.
 Coming on as substitute in the second leg, he managed to score in the eventual penalty shoot-out as Monterrey won their first title since 2010, his first league title.

 In the 2021 CONCACAF Champions League, Janssen scored in each leg of a 6–1 aggregate win over Atlético Pantoja of the Dominican Republic in April, as his team went on to win the final against América.

 Royal Antwerp

 On 18 June 2022, Janssen joined Belgian side Royal Antwerp on a four-year deal.
 He made his league debut for the club on 24 July, in a 2–0 win over K.V.
 Mechelen on the first matchday of the 2022–23 Belgian First Division A season.
 He was one of several Dutch players bought in by compatriot sporting director Marc Overmars and manager Mark van Bommel and won the Belgian Cup in his first season, scoring the first goal of the 2–0 final win over Mechelen on 30 April 2023.

 On 30 August 2023, he helped the club secure a spot in the group stage of the UEFA Champions League for the first time ever, by scoring a goal in the first leg of their 3–1 aggregate victory over AEK Athens in the play-off round.

+Portland Timbers

+On 29 July 2026, Janssen signed with the MLS club Portland Timbers on a free transfer.
+Janssen, whose wife is Mexican-American, had expressed plans to live permanently in the United States after his playing career.

+On 5 September 2026, Janssen scored three goals in Portland's 5–4 win against Minnesota United, becoming the first player in Timbers history to record a hat-trick in an MLS match.